semrush/intergalactic/website/docs/style/typography/typography.md

 ## Hints (hint links)

-Text can be wrapped in a hint link (pseudo-link), creating an inactive control that triggers events on the page without reloading.
-This pseudo-link is usually used for hints.
+Text can be wrapped in a hint link (pseudo-link) component, creating a control that triggers events on the page without reloading it.
+This pseudo-link is usually used to show and hide [tooltips](../../components/tooltip/tooltip) or parts of the UI.

 ![](static/hint-link.png)